freeseek/mocha/README.md

 ![](mocha_logo.png)

 A BCFtools extension to call mosaic chromosomal alterations starting from phased VCF files with either B Allele Frequency (BAF) and Log R Ratio (LRR) or allelic depth (AD).
-If you use this tool in your publication, please cite the following papers from <a href="http://doi.org/10.1038/s41586-018-0321-x">2018</a> and <a href="http://doi.org/10.1038/s41586-020-2430-6">2020</a>
+If you use this tool in your publication, please cite the following papers from [2018](https://doi.org/10.1038/s41586-018-0321-x) and [2020](https://doi.org/10.1038/s41586-020-2430-6)
 ```
 Loh P., Genovese G., McCarroll S., Price A. et al. Insights about clonal expansions from 8,342 mosaic
 chromosomal alterations.
 Nature 559, 350–355 (2018).
 [PMID: 29995854] [DOI: 10.1038/s41586-018-0321-x]